kresimirko/kresimirko/README.md

 # Hello!
-I'm Luka, an amatuer developer from Croatia.
+I'm Luka, an amateur developer from Croatia.
 I'll eventually come up with something witty to write here.

 ## Mini portfolio
 Here's some stuff I'd like to highlight.